sunflowersoft/hudup-ext/3_implementation/readme.txt

 Tel: 84-975250362

 ---
 P/S: Current version of JRE and JDK is 1.8.0.
-Current version of Hudup is 11.
-The last built date is June 22, 2018.
+Current version of Hudup is 12.
+The last built date is September 5, 2019.

 --------------------